Ssimoes48/Exoplanet-Machine-Learning/README.md

 ## Models

 My first model is a Neural Network.
-First, I `one-hot` coded the data into categorical data.
+First, I `one-hot encoded` the data categorical data into numeric data.

 ![one-hot](Images/one_hot.JPG)